polluterofminds/react-auth-crud-boilerplate/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+See a demo of this boilerplate at https://immense-shelf-44738.herokuapp.com/

 ### Installing

 Clone the repository: